Understand your costs

 Fees charged by the Member Institution and schools of the Sydney College of Divinity is the same for international and domestic students.
 Your fees will depend on the college you enrol with, calendar year of study and the course.
 Most courses and units of study have required or recommended course materials, such as books, readers, materials and equipment.
 There may also be costs associated with additional work (eg fieldwork) required for study.
 Prospective students should factor in increases to fees over the life of the course as fees may be subject to increases every calendar year.

 Knowing the average living costs in Australia is an important part of your financial preparation.
-The recommended budget for a single student is AUD$20,290 per year, with an additional AUD$7,100 per year for a spouse and AUD$3,040 per year, per child.
+The recommended budget as of October 2019 for a single student is AUD$21,041 per year, with an additional AUD$7,362 per year for a spouse and AUD$3,152 per year, per child.
 For accommodation check with the colleges as they may provide student accommodation on site.
-To help you understand more about your everyday costs, the Australian Government website, Study in Australia, has more detailed information for international students.
+To help you understand more about your everyday costs, the Australian Government website Study in Australia, has detailed information for international students.
 Visit Study in Australia

 Living costs vary depending on your location within Australia, and your study and personal needs.